 Excited to try Childcare volunteering in Colombia - Bogotá?
 International Volunteer HQ’s Childcare project is based in early childhood centres in and around the city.
 The children often come from overcrowded living situations where they get little individual attention.
 Volunteers will gain experience in childcare and teaching while the children will benefit from the time, energy and interaction volunteers can give.
 Local teachers are also better placed to give high quality care when volunteers are there to lend a hand.

 - Programs start on the second and fourth Monday of each month

 - Affordable fees from £231 for 1 week

 - Includes accommodation, meals (monday to friday), airport pick up, orientation and 24/7 support

 Discover Colombia’s amazing biodiversity

 Stay with othe volunteers in the safe neighborhood of El Quirinal, Bogotá

 What to expect and how you'll make an impact

 Childcare volunteers are in high demand in Colombia to ease the workload of local staff who care for children who often come from overcrowded and disadvantaged living situations.
-By assisting in childcare centers, volunteers help busy local workers to provide more personalized care and attention, which fosters positive development and results in happy, fulfilling days for the children.
+By assisting in childcare centres, volunteers help busy local workers to provide more personalised care and attention, which fosters positive development and results in happy, fulfilling days for the children.

 As a Childcare volunteer your help with the day-to-day tasks of looking after and entertaining those in your care means children get better access to individual attention from staff members.